aspect-build/aspect-cli/docs/aspect_configure.md

 ## aspect configure

-Generate and update BUILD files for Golang and Protobuf
+Update BUILD files for JavaScript, TypeScript, Go and Protobuf

 ### Synopsis

-Generates and updates BUILD files from sources for Golang and Protobuf.
+Generates and updates BUILD files from sources for JavaScript, TypeScript, Go and Protobuf.

 ```
 aspect configure [flags]